 Three recommendations if you want to move a bit outside Rome and enjoy nearby seaside or countryside.

 At a bit longer distance (about 1 hour) going South-East Sora Maria e Arcangelo in Olevano Romano (map) where the chef Giovanni Milana offers genuine and high quality traditional preparations from Lazio area.
-Open on New Year’s Eve, details still not available.
+Open on New Year’s Eve, but already fully booked [December 12 update].

 Enjoy Christmas Season in Rome, Auguri!